eac-ufsm/beamforming-tools/README.md

 - [Beamforming30](https://github.com/huangzhenyu/beamforming/tree/master): more than 30 beamforming algorithms in Python (part of the documentation is in Chinese).

+- [vBeam](https://github.com/magnusdk/vbeam): a fast and differentiable beamformer for optimizing ultrasound imaging, that is an open-source beamforming library built on top of machine learning frameworks.
+This enables fast processing, rapid prototyping, and integrating beamforming into machine learning algorithms.

 ## Julia

 - [AeroAcoustics.jl](https://github.com/1oly/AeroAcoustics.jl): provides methods for working with microphone array measurements.
 Offers as well utilities for processing beamforming and other acoustic imaging methods.